-Subtask Project Outputs How does the subtask/output move the project towards the environmental outcome?
-Timing Budget (activities) 3.1 Identify best practices for real-time, n-use sulfur compliance monitoring Literature review of available technologies and best practices Literature review of standards for ensuring the reliability and security of sulfur monitoring information CEC Parties require such monitoring to check the compliance of ships that are underway inside the ECA but still well off their coastlines.
-Without it, compliance and enforcement measures can only be taken against, those ships that call at a port.
-November 2015- June 2016 Year 1: \$35,000 Year 2: \$0 The data gathered and transmitted by such monitoring systems must be secure from hacking or other forms of manipulation in order to provide reliable, actionable information to government enforcement personnel.
-3.2 Evaluation of echnologies and best practices Two-day workshop to present and review available options Summary report of workshop, for public dissemination White paper compiling and describing key questions and issues that require further attention The workshop facilitates the exchange and evaluation of information on current efforts by self-selected maritime carriers, port authorities, and technology providers to develop and test various monitoring technologies and associated back-end systems, including data transmission by AIS or other systems.
-July 2016-June 2017 Year 1: \$0 Year 2: \$45,000 Totals Year 1: \$125,000
+Task #3) Identify and exchange information on best practices and technologies for monitoring compliance with sulfur standard Subtask Project Outputs How does the subtask/output move the project towards the environmental outcome?
+Timing Budget (C\$) (activities) 3.1 Identify best practices for real-time, in-use sulfur compliance monitoring Literature review of available technologies and best practices Literature review of standards for ensuring the reliability and security of sulfur monitoring information CEC Parties require such monitoring to check the compliance of ships that are underway inside the ECA but still well off their coastlines.
+Without it, compliance and enforcement measures can only be taken against those ships that call at a port.
+The data gathered and transmitted by such monitoring systems must be secure from hacking or other forms of manipulation in order to provide reliable, actionable information to government enforcement personnel.
+November 2015- June 2016 Year 1: \$35,000 Year 2: \$0 3.2 Evaluation of technologies and best practices Two-day workshop to present and review available options Summary report of workshop, for public dissemination White paper compiling and describing key questions and issues that require further attention The workshop facilitates the exchange and evaluation of information on current efforts by self-selected maritime carriers, port authorities, and technology providers to develop and test various monitoring technologies and associated back-end systems, including data transmission by Automatic Identification System (AIS) or other systems.
+July 2016-June 2017 Year 1: \$0 Year 2: \$45,000

+Totals Year 1: \$125,000 Year 2: \$125,000